eCustom-Solutions/notion-nextup/src/webhook/README.md

 Notes:
 - `Projected Completion` is written as a Notion date; `Estimated Days Remaining` is preferred for timeline math and falls back to `Estimated Days`.
 - Temporarily, queue score equals `Importance Rollup` (1–100) while weighting is evaluated.
+- Writes are resilient: archived pages are skipped; conflicts (409) are retried per page with a short backoff; runs continue.

 ## Endpoints